Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ##Being Resourced

 In earlier versions of this model, I mapped out specific psychological states that were necessary for sustaining high output.
 But I've mostly decided

 - Energy

-- Spaciousness / reflectiveness / the opposite of driveness
+- Spaciousness / reflectiveness / the opposite of driven-ness

 ###Sleep